lammps/lammps/doc/src/Howto_lammps_gui.rst

 reformatting is performed by default when hitting the 'Enter' key to start a new line.
 This feature can be turned on or off in the ``Preferences`` dialog, but it can still be manually performed by hitting the 'TAB' key.
-The amount of padding can also be changed in the ``Preferences`` dialog.
+The amount of padding can be adjusted in the ``Preferences`` dialog for the *Editor*.

 Internally this functionality is achieved by splitting the line into "words" and then putting it back together with padding added where the